voideditor/void/CONTRIBUTING.md

 - 👨‍💻 Build new features - see [Issues](https://github.com/voideditor/void/issues).
 - 💡 Make suggestions in our [Discord](https://discord.gg/RSNjgaugJs).

-- ⭐️ If you want to build your AI tool into Void, feel free to get in touch!
-It's very easy to extend Void, and the UX you create will be much more natural than a VSCode Extension.
+If you'd like to get started developing Void, feel free to follow the steps below to build Void and do PRs.
 Void's code mostly lives in `src/vs/workbench/contrib/void/` and `src/vs/platform/void/`.